LSK

-LSK (born Leigh Stephen Kenny, 26 July 1971 in Kent, England) is a British singer, songwriter and record producer based in Leeds, who uses a mix of reggae, punk rock and hip hop.
-He originated the style that has been compared to the Streets, which is mentioned in a song on his second album, Outlaw.
+Leigh Stephen Kenny (born 26 July 1971), known professionally as LSK, is a British singer, songwriter and record producer based in Leeds, who uses a mix of reggae and hip hop.
+He originated a style that has been compared to the Streets, which is mentioned in a song on his second album, Outlaw.
+He has collaborated and toured with the dance act Faithless since 2004.

-Biography
+Music career

 Prior to his solo career, Kenny was the frontman of the group Bedlam Ago Go, which was signed to Sony Soho Square and released one album, Estate Style Entertainment, in 1997.

-His debut solo album was the self-titled LSK but also known as Mozaik, was released in 2003.
-Oulaw followed in 2003, which remains his latest solo album to-date.
+His debut solo album was the self-titled LSK but also known as Mozaik, was released in September 2000.
+The follow-up, Oulaw, followed in February 2003, and remains his latest solo album to date.

-LSK first collaborated with Faithless on their 2004 album, No Roots and has continued as a touring and recording musician with the group.
+LSK first collaborated with Faithless on their UK Number 1, 2004 album No Roots, and has continued as a touring and recording musician with the group.
+He has toured and recorded with the band since that time.

+During the mid-2010s, he was part of Maxi Jazz's side project Maxi Jazz & the E-Type Boys, which released a studio album in 2016.